OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 confusion with other branches in your repository.
 And don't fix multiple bugs or add multiple features on the same branch.
 If you keep your branch changes small by targeting a specific bug or feature, the maintainers of the project will have a much easier time merging in your changes.
+And remember, in *git*, creating branches is cheap and quick, so there's no need to worry about creating lots of branches.

 .. _Creating-the-Virtual-Environment: